Lancashire GAA

 The executive committee consists of a chair, secretary and treasurer, and the county has two representatives on the British Provincial Council Executive Committee.

 The county crest depicts the Celtic cross and shamrock, the red rose of Lancashire and a ship representing the voyage taken by all of those who have left Ireland to make Lancashire their home or the place they are passing through.
 The crest was designed by former county secretary Seán Hackett in 2007.

 Clubs

-In recent years the county has lost two clubs: St. Ann's, Manchester and St.Patricks, Chester.
+The county has recently lost two clubs: St. Ann's from Manchester and St.Patricks from Chester.
 Ellan Vannin Gaels in the Isle of Mann have begun underage after stopping playing adult football in three years.
 There are eight affiliated clubs, the majority of which are based in Manchester and Liverpool.
 As of 2019, the clubs participating were:

 Gaelic football

 Clubs

 Clubs contest the Lancashire Senior Football Championship.

 County team

 Football is the dominant sport in Lancashire GAA.
 The county featured in four successive All-Britain Junior Football Championships, losing the 2009 final but winning in 2010, 2011 (Lancashire 1-11, Warwickshire 0-04) and 2012 (Lancashire 2-10, London 0-10).
 In 2010 and 2011 Lancashire reached the semi-finals of the All-Ireland Junior Football Championship, losing to Kerry GAA in 2010 and to Kildare in 2011.